kean/Nuke/Documentation/Nuke.docc/Essentials/swiftui.md

 ## Overview

-[NukeUI](https://github.com/kean/NukeUI) is a companion module that provides SwiftUI components built on top of ``ImagePipeline``.
-Add it to your project via Swift Package Manager alongside Nuke.
+NukeUI provides SwiftUI components built on top of ``ImagePipeline``.
+It ships in the same package as Nuke, so there is nothing extra to install – add the `NukeUI` library to your target and `import NukeUI`.

 ## LazyImage